glycerine/rr_binary_for_issue74019/README.md

 https://github.com/glycerine/rr_binary_for_issue74019/raw/refs/heads/master/issue74019_gemini_root_cause_rr_debug_session.mhtml

+(Ignore my first two questions to gemini, the fun really starts at the third prompt).

-You'll probably have to download it and then open the mhtml file with a browser, as the .mhtml file is the saved output of the gemini session by Chrome's File->Save Page As -> Webpage, single file.
+To view, you'll probably have to download it and then open the mhtml file with a browser, as the .mhtml file is the saved output of the gemini session by Chrome's File->Save Page As -> Webpage, single file.

-I don't know how to share gemini sessions otherwise.
+(I don't know how to share gemini sessions otherwise;
+if there are tricks, let me know).

-back to the story
+Now back to the story...

 # initial segfault stack traces